 F. P. Richardson is visiting the city.
-L. Russell is spending a few days in Mark Bray left Dawson yesterday for Circle City.
+L. Russell is spending a few days in Mark Bray left Dawson yesterday for S. Perron, of Gold Run, is in town on business Henry Jackman and wife are visiting friends in town.

-S. Perron, of Gold Run, is in town Henry Jackman and wife are visiting friends in town.
-W. F. Darr is contemplating a trip to Cape Nome A. L. Holmes is registered at the Hotel McDonald.
-P. M. Williams is enjoying a short vacation in Dawson.
-George Shirley came to Dawson from the creeks yesterday.
-T. J Keep, of Hunker creek, is guest at the Hotel McDonald.
-Miss Hail, a recent arrival in Daw son, is stopping at the Regina.
+W. F. Darr is contemplating a trip to Cape Nome A. I. Holmes is registered at the Hotel McDonald.
+P. M. Williams is enjoying a short vacation in Dawson, George Shirley came to Dawson from the creeks yesterday.
+T. J Keep, of Hunker creek, is a guest at the Hotel McDonald.
+Miss Hall, a recent arrival in Daw son, is stopping at the Regina.
 W. H. Presleigh was admitted yester day to the Good Samaritan hospital.
-M. J. McNeil, of No. 3 below lower on Dominion, is making a brief visit J. J. Yakshaw, a Bonanza creek miner, is shaking hands with his Dawson ac- Mit Connolly recently returned to the city from a prolonged visit to the principal cities of the union.
-William Dettering, well-known as "Carriboo Bill," will leave for the Koyukuk district within the next few Capt.
-Miller, of the steamboat Rein- Jack Wiley, acting local agent for the White Pass & Yukon Ry.
+M. J. McNeil, of No. 3 below lower on Dominion, is making a brief visit J. J. Yakshaw, a Bonanza creek miner, is shaking hands with his Dawson acquaintances.
+Mike Connolly recently returned to the city from a prolonged visit to the principal cities of the union.
+William Dettering, well-known as Carriboo Bill,' will leave for the Koyukuk district within the next few lack Ryan, an old sour dough, departed for Nome last evening.
+Mrs. Ryan has been in the Alaskan camp since last summer.
+Capt.
+Miller, of the steamboat Reindeer, which was recently burned, arrived in Dawson yesterday.
+He is accompanied by his son.
+Jack Wiley, acting local agent for the White Pass & Yukon Ry.
 Co., is making a business trip to Sulphur.
-He is expected to return tomorrow.
-Bernard Weeks suffered an accident on No 2 above discovery on Hunker creek, which resulted in a painful in-jury to one of his bands.
-He is now an inmate of the Good Samaritan hos- Hotel Metropole, Third ave., Dawson.
+He s expected to return tomorrow.
+Bernard Weeks suffered an accident on No. 2 above discovery on Hunker creek, which resulted in a painful injury to one of his hands.
+He is now an inmate of the Good Samaritan hospital.
+Hotel Metropole, Third ave., Dawson.
 The best and largest in the city.
-Thirty bedrooms, hot and cold water, L. W. Stetson, treasurer of the Stetson & Post Mill Company, of Seattle, left Dawson today in a small boat for Cape Nome, where he will assume charge of the company's business.
-About 5,000, for gold rocked out and took same to his cabin, and which complainant to the new camp by this large saw mill Parties having mining ground par tially worked, or full claims favorably situated, can find a purchaser through Norton D. Walling, Grand Forks. c6-3 The Holborn Cafe for delicacies.
+Thirty bedrooms, hot and cold water, L.W.
+Stetson, treasurer of the Stetson & Post Mill Company, of Seattle, left Dawson today in a small boat for Cape Nome, where he will assume charge of the company's business.
+About 5,000,000 feet of lumber have been shipped to the new camp by this large saw mill Parties having mining ground par tially worked, or full claims favorably situated, can find a purchaser through Norton D. Walling, Grand Forks. c6-3 The Holborn Cafe for delicacies.